-With nearly two billion professed adherents worldwide, Christianity is the largest religion in the world.
+With over 2 billion adherents worldwide, Christianity is the largest religion in the world.
 It has dominated western culture for centuries and remains the majority religion of Europe and the Americas.

 Jesus' teachings focused on the themes of the kingdom of God, love of God and love of neighbor.
 Along with some of his teachings, his growing popularity with the masses was seen as dangerous by Jewish religious leaders and the Roman government, leading to his execution by crucifixion.
 Christians believe Jesus rose from the dead three days later, and in so doing made it possible for those who believe to be forgiven of sin and attain eternal life.
 Much of Christian belief and practice centers on the resurrection of Christ.